Nomi-CEu/Nomi-CEu/CONTRIBUTING.md

 - The localization entries for normal and expert are seperated by a comment.
 - `line` notes above localization keys are for chapters.
 - `db` notes above localization keys are for quests.

+## Info for Maintainers:
+Here are some basic notes.
+I hope that you were explained the basic gist of this project, but here are some finer details:
+- If you want the QB Transform Workflow to run on your branch, that isn't `main`, prefix the branch with `test_buildscript`